 The Romantic Era (1837-60), celebrated the monarch's love with the love of her life, Prince Albert.
 This era of Victorian jewelry was full of sentimental and symbolic jewelry, such as the engagement ring Prince Albert gave his new bride.
 The serpent engagement ring symbolized eternity, and the simple yet romantic allure of this gesture greatly influenced the first period of the Victorian era.
 Common designs on Romantic era Victorian jewelry included flowers, hearts, and birds.
 One could express their devotion with jewelry, which included cameos depicting cupid or enameled pieces.

-The second period of Victorian Jewelry was the Grand Era (1860-80).
-When Queen Victoria's beloved Prince Albert died, she was heartbroken and began to wear mostly all black clothing that correlated with her going into mourning.
-The Grand Era of Victorian jewelry is often most associated with 'mourning jewelry', and the focus was to honor the memory of the departed with Romantic Era designs.
-The 'mourning jewelry' of the Grand Era was mostly black and gold, and also included onyx, red garnet, and enamel designs.
+The second period of Victorian Jewelry was the Grand Era (1861-81).
+When Queen Victoria's beloved Prince Albert died in 1861, she was heartbroken and began to wear mostly all black clothing that correlated with her going into mourning.
+The Grand Era of Victorian jewelry is often most associated with 'mourning jewelry', and the focus was to honor the memory of the departed with sentimental designs.
+The mourning jewelry colors of choice during the Grand Era were mostly black, white, and gold.
+Some examples of natural materials used were onyx, red garnet, seed pearls, and jet.
+One of the most popular mourning jewelry mementos were accessories that contained lockets or intricately woven strands of a deceased loved one's hair.
 Revival jewelry styles were common, such as Egyptian, Roman, & Etruscan.
-Black choker necklaces were popular, and intricately designed brooches were common as well (example pictured above, available at Zanathia).
+Common accessory examples of the Grand Era includes Black choker necklaces, intricately designed gold and black enamel brooches/pins, and images of women carved in cameos created from lava or black stone.
+It was also common to have a personalized sentimental message or monogrammed signature on jewelry dedicated to the memory of loved ones.

 The Victorian jewelry era consisted of three symbolic periods that were inspired by the life happenings of Queen Victoria and emphasized sentimental values of adornments.
 The Victorian jewelry era has been a steady inspiration to many 'revival' enthusiasts for the 20th and 21st century.
 Not to mention, the famous dog collar necklace (collier de chien) is still a statement piece loved by many.